arunkumars-er/labelstudio-dvc/src/labelstudio/README.md

 ## Configuration (Edit Once)

-Edit these variables at the top of the file:
+Edit these  env variables at the top of the file:

 ```python
 LS_URL      = "http://localhost:8080"